 Source: Airlines for America & BTS.
 Both domestic and international flights.
 Load factor is the number of passenger miles as a proportion of available seat miles.

 However, while high load factors imply higher profit levels for airlines, they also involve lower levels of flexibility to accommodate demand fluctuations and disruptions.
-For instance, if a flight is canceled, an airline may have difficulties rebooking passengers on alternative flights within a reasonable timeframe since there are few extra seats available.
-It may therefore be difficult to have load factors above 85% since it could create a context where small disruptions (a few canceled flights) could have substantial system-wide impacts.
+For instance, if a flight is canceled, an airline may have difficulties rebooking passengers on alternative flights within a reasonable timeframe since with high load factors few extra seats are available.
+It may be difficult to have load factors above 85% since it could create a context where small disruptions (a few canceled flights) could have substantial system-wide impacts.
 This appears to follow the rule in transportation that once an asset (vehicle, terminal) has reached a utilization level of 80%, this level is close to optimal use of this asset.

 The Covid-19 pandemic had a substantial impact on load factors as the number of passengers substantially declined in March 2020 and onward.
 Airlines were maintaining essential services, even if planes had a limited number of passengers.
 By 2021, domestic demand rebounded with load factors in the range of 75%, levels similar to the early 2000s.